This tender and flavorful beef heart stew is made in the slow cooker and seasoned with cumin, garlic powder, paprika, and oregano.

 Instructions

-- Serve the stew with the gravy, garnished with parsley.
-(Photos 7,8).
+Serve the stew with the gravy, garnished with parsley.

 Recipe FAQs

 Yes!
-It's edible and delicious as long as you cook it correctly - either cut it into steaks and quickly grill or fry them, or slow-cook it until very tender.
+It's edible and delicious as long as you cook it correctly.
+You can cut it into steaks and quickly grill or fry them.
+You can cube it, thread it onto skewers, and grill.
+Or you can slow-cook it until very tender.

 When cooking it low and slow, as we do here, there's no need for a marinade.
-If pan-frying or broiling, a marinade that combines acid, oil, and spices can help tenderize the meat and flavor it.
+If pan-frying, grilling, or broiling, a marinade combining acid, oil, and spices can help tenderize and flavor the meat.

 Serving Suggestions